rom3r4/agronet/README.md

 ###License

-Licensed under GNU/ GPL version 2 License
+Licensed under GPL/ GNU version 2 License.
+For more information, see the accompanying LICENSE file.